-- 19. An approved regulator must hold any reserves generated from surpluses of the practising fee ("practising fee reserves") separately from any other funds. - 20.
-If the approved regulator has a separate regulatory body, the regulatory body should manage its own practising fee reserves as far as reasonably practicable. - 21.
-An approved regulator must set out: - a.
-A clear policy on how it sets the target for the level of its reserves and manages those reserves.
-In particular this should address: - i. the different types of reserves held, which must clearly distinguish practising fee reserves from other reserves; - ii. the target level for committed and uncommitted reserves; - iii. how the approved regulator will manage any accumulated reserves to date; - b.
-Any variance at the end of the previous year between the target level of reserves and accumulated reserves with an explanation of how this has been taken into account. - 22.
-The approved regulator must satisfy the Board that the target level for practising fee reserves and the accumulated practising fee reserves are sufficient to ensure that the approved regulator is reasonably financially resilient even in adverse circumstances. - 23.
+- 18. An approved regulator must hold any reserves generated from surpluses of the practising fee ("practising fee reserves") separately from any other funds. - 19.
+If the approved regulator has a separate regulatory body, the regulatory body should manage its own practising fee reserves as far as reasonably practicable. - 20.
+An approved regulator must set out -

+- a.
+A clear policy on how it sets the target for the level of its reserves and manages those reserves that must include detail on - - the different types of reserves held, which must clearly distinguish practising fee reserves from other reserves; - ii. the target level for committed and uncommitted reserves; - iii. how the approved regulator will manage any accumulated reserves to date; and - b.
+Any variance at the end of the previous year between the target level of reserves and accumulated reserves with an explanation of how this has been taken into account. - 21.
+The approved regulator must satisfy the Board that the target level for practising fee reserves and the accumulated practising fee reserves are sufficient to ensure that the approved regulator is reasonably financially resilient even in adverse circumstances. - 22.
 Rule 21 does not apply to any reserves which would not be made available for the discharge of regulatory functions.